The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Introduction

 \subsection{Organization}

-Section \ref{fqncs} delves into the study of shallow-depth quantum circuits with finite-size gate sets.
-In this section, we introduce the concept of modular relation problems and elucidate how quantum circuits can solve these problems.
+Section \ref{preliminaries} introduces all the preliminary definitions necessary for the subsequent results.
+Section \ref{fqncs} then delves into the study of shallow-depth quantum circuits with finite-size gate sets.
+In this section, we introduce the concept of modular relation problems and explain how quantum circuits can solve them.
 Additionally, we establish the $\AC^0[p]$ lower bounds for the circuit classes addressing these problems and conclude the section by defining the $\NC^0[p]$ classical upper bounds for the relation problems under consideration.
-In Section \ref{quditcolapse}, we shift our focus to constant-depth quantum circuits over qudits.
-This section explores the implications of employing infinite-size gate sets and unbounded fan-in modular gates, demonstrating both hierarchical collapses and computational equivalences between qubit and qudit formulations.
+In Section \ref{quditcolapse}, we shift our focus to constant-depth quantum circuits over infinite-size qudit gate sets and unbounded fan-in modular gates, demonstrating both hierarchical collapses and computational equivalences between qubit and qudit formulations.

-We assume readers have a basic understanding of qudit quantum computation, types of computational problems (such as decision, search, and sampling), and classical constant-depth circuits.
-For additional information, refer to Appendix \ref{preliminaries} for an overview.